EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 TODO
 ## Catch-up Subscriptions

 We unified catch-up subscriptions API in the gRPC client.
-In TCP client, you have multiple methods for subscribing to EventStoreDB, e.g. `SubscribeToStreamAsync`, `SubscribeToStreamFrom`, `FilteredSubscribeToAllAsync` etc. Now you have two main options:
+In the TCP client, you have multiple methods for subscribing to EventStoreDB, e.g., `SubscribeToStreamAsync`, `SubscribeToStreamFrom`, `FilteredSubscribeToAllAsync`, etc. Now you have two main options:
 - subscribing to a single stream using `SubscribeToStreamAsync`,
 - subscribing to the `$all` stream using `SubscribeToAllAsync`.